 Then they can test out different liquids and record the results.
 It would be fun to see if the same liquids had similar results for different fruits.

-These worksheets were created by Nature Inspired Learning and are for personal use only for your home or classroom.
-They are designed to be a tool that can be used for early learning success.
+These worksheets were created by Nature Inspired Learning and are for personal use only for your home, classroom, or public library see full disclosure.
 All of these apple experiment worksheets are for non-commercial use.
 Have questions, send me an email at julie (at) natureinspiredlearning (dot) com